 If using a gas grill: Can you smoke meat with a regular gas grill?
 We’ve done it, and it’s effective if not perfect.
 This is an unsophisticated version of smoking, and real pit masters frown on it, but we’ve done it many times.
 The taste is not as intense, but the meat is still tender and delicious.
 If you want to try it, here’s how: Put your soaked wood chips in an aluminum pie plate and cover the top tightly with aluminum foil.
 With a butter knife, poke about 10 holes in the foil.
 Remove the grates from one side of your grill and place the pie plate directly on those burners.
 Light your grill and set only the burners underneath the wood chips on their lowest setting.
 If there is a large vent on the side of the grill with the wood chips, plug it with an old rag to prevent the smoke from escaping.
 Keep your meat on the opposite side of the grill, where the grates are still in place.
 Wait for the wood to start smoking—at least 15 minutes—before you place your meat on the grill.

 - 5. Remove the ribs from the heat, and let them rest uncovered for 10 minutes before serving.
-Serve with Texas-Style Barbecue Sauce.
+Serve with Texas-Style Barbecue Sauce and lotsa napkins.